Foreword

 Improving our knowledge of drainage infrastructure across the city enables us to demonstrate evidence-based decisions on drainage maintenance and support our ability to secure future funding investment, while demonstrating savings in revenue expenditure through efficient and effective maintenance.

 Desired Outcome: To continue with a regime of targeted cyclical cleansing to ensure an efficient programme is in place and providing value.
+This will manage drainage based on risk and account for the changes in practice needed due to the seasonality of risk factors such as leaf fall and winter weather.
 This will be supported by addressing and reducing the risk posed by identified hotspots so as to reduce the risk of flooding events.

 Structures